stdevPavelmc/mailad/README.md

 cd mailad
 git checkout master
 git pull
-cd mailad
 ```

 ### initial config

 Read and fill all needed variables on the `mailad.conf` file, please read carefully and choose wisely!

-_At this point the fast & fourious ones can just run `make all` and follow the clues, the rest of the mortals just follow the next steps_
+_At this point the fast & furious ones can just run `make all` and follow the clues, the rest of the mortals just follow the next steps_

 ### Dependencies handling